ABOUT THE AHQ

 "Chamber music was my first love, and it's a dream come true to perform at the highest level as a member of the AHQ." --Denise Tryon

 Kristina Mascher-Turner, former principal horn of the Brussels Philharmonic Orchestra (Flemish Radio Orchestra), hails from Albany, Oregon, and is once again based in Brussels.
 She is a graduate of the University of Wisconsin-Madison (Douglas Hill) and the Hanns Eisler Conservatory in Berlin (Kurt Palm) and also studied privately with Fergus McWilliam of the Berlin Philharmonic.
 Early in her career, she was engaged in various chamber and symphony orchestras, including the Odense Symfoniorkester in Denmark and three tours as principal horn with the Gustav-Mahler-Jugendorchester under the direction of Claudio Abbado, Pierre Boulez, and Kent Nagano.
-She played full-time with the Luxembourg Philharmonic Orchestra for several years and is a regular guest with orchestras and ensembles around Europe.
+She played full-time with the Luxembourg Philharmonic Orchestra for several years and is much in demand as a regular guest with orchestras and ensembles around Europe.

 Ms. Mascher-Turner has given master classes and performed in over 30 countries on six continents, widely recognized for her beautiful sound and compelling musicality.
 She served as Vice President of the International Horn Society from 2015-2021 and was editor of the IHS digital newsletter, "Horn and More.”
 She received the International Horn Society's prestigious Punto Award in 2022.
 Horn aside, Kristina sings with a semi-professional vocal octet, has a passion for travel, food, and languages, and is a certified Reiki master.